ethpandaops/ethereum-package/README.md

     "launch_additional_services": true,

     //  If set, the package will block until a finalized epoch has occurred.
-    //  If `waitForVerifications` is set to true, this extra wait will be skipped.
     "wait_for_finalization": false,

-    //  If set to true, the package will block until all verifications have passed "wait_for_verifications": false,

-    //  If set, after the merge, this will be the maximum number of epochs wait for the verifications to succeed.
-    "verifications_epoch_limit": 5,

     //  The global log level that all clients should log at
     //  Valid values are "error", "warn", "info", "debug", and "trace"